 NOTE: If the camera is not connected to a Dynamic Host Configuration Protocol (DHCP) network, the IP address settings for the camera will be lost and the server will not recognize the camera.
 DHCP On is the default setting for the camera IP address.

-- Selecting the Audio Configuration Settings on page 55 - Turning Off DHCP on page 34
+Turning Off DHCP on page 34

 Network Tab